isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Bowling.md

 <img align="right" src="/images/CCA/Secondary/Bowling_1.jpg" style="width:45%">

-**The Bowling team aims to:**
+**The Bowling CCA aims to:**

-*   Improve players’ psychomotor skills, fitness and agility;
+*   Develop players’ skills, fitness and agility, reflecting diligence and determination in striving for excellence;

-*   Strengthen eye-hand coordination, stimulate mental alertness and concentration; and
+*   Foster camaraderie and resilience, building family spirit and supporting one another through every strike, spare and setback; and

-*   Build camaraderie and resilience as a team.&nbsp;
+*   Instil humility and respect through sport, developing not just athletes, but gentlemen of character.